Breaking Free of Financial Bondage

 Can’t you wait until you get to work or get home to look something up on line?
 Do you really need music from the internet while you are driving?
 Don’t you have a radio or CD player?
 If you do not use a cell phone that much, then you do not need the most expensive plan with the most minutes.

 Must you buy coffee on break?
 If your company supplies hot water, then buy instant coffee and add milk.
 Here is an example.
-If you to go to Dunkin Donuts every morning and buy a medium coffee (14 oz) and a donut at a cost of about $3.00, That equals about $750.00 yearly.
-Purchase an 8 oz jar of coffee, half and half, and buy an 8 pack of donuts for about $3.
+If you to go to Dunkin Donuts every morning and buy a medium coffee (14 oz) and a donut at a cost of about $3.00.
+That is about $750.00 yearly.
+Purchase an 8 oz. jar of coffee, half and half or milk, and buy an 8 pack of donuts for about $3.
 Savings would be close to $100 per year.

 Can you Carpool?
 I carpooled with a fellow when I worked at a job 42 miles from my home.
 Saves gas and wear and tear on your car.